Hysteresis in magnets: Hysteresis in Ising-like models

 \subsection{Hysteresis governed by droplet-nucleation dynamics in Ising-like models}

-Now, let us consider the case of non-zero temperatures, where in the small $\omega$ limit, the area would be expected to go to zero [see~\fref{fig:loops2}].
+Now, let us consider the case of non-zero temperatures, where in the small $\omega$ limit, the area would be expected to go to zero (see~\fref{fig:loops2}).

 If we keep $h_0$ constant, and decrease $\omega$, the change in magnetization occurs for small fields $\ll h_0$.
-In this limit, the lower part of the hysteresis loop is nearly the same for fields $h(t)$ small, if we replace the sinusoidal time dependence by a linear dependence.
+In this limit, the part of the hysteresis loop where the magnetization changes significantly is nearly the same, i.e., when $|h(t)|$ is small, if we replace the sinusoidal time dependence by a linear dependence.
 We may then also allow the maximum magnitude of the magnetic field to be infinite, without affecting the loop shape and take

 This then implies that the area $A( h_0,\omega)$ is a function of the single variable $ h_0 \omega$, in the $\omega\to 0$ limit, keeping $h_0\omega$ constant: